 The Uniform Grant is a means tested benefit, issued annually, intended to assist you in providing a basic school uniform for your children.
 The amount of grant you receive is calculated with reference to your annual household income and allowed expenses.

 Responsibility for the school uniform clothing and educational maintenance grant was transferred from Education Services to Social Security from 2016.

 Applications for the 2019-2020 school year can now be submitted.
 The online application form can be found here or can be downloaded from the downloads section of this page.
 For parents and carers who are not in receipt of Income Support, proof of income, rent & interest on loans will need to be submitted alongside the application form.
 Forms can also be obtained from the Income Support counter on Level 1 at Edward T. Wheadon House (ETWH) or Reception at Sir Charles Frossard House (SCFH).
 If you have any questions, you can contact the Income Support team on 732500 or pop in to see us at Edward T Wheadon House.

 In order to receive the school uniform grant before the start of the Autumn Term, applications must be submitted by Monday 19 August.
 However, applications can be made up until the Easter holidays.
-No grants will be issued before Monday 22 July to allow for applications to be processed.

 - A full uniform grant, where given, is for a full academic year consists of: